Read time: ≈ 14 min • Last updated: December 30, 2025

 Step 2: Initialize Device

 Choose "Set up as new device" and follow the on-screen instructions to set your PIN code.
 This PIN protects physical access to your device.
+Modern Ledger wallets support PINs up to 8 digits for enhanced security.

 Step 3: Write Down Recovery Phrase

 Your Ledger will display a 24-word recovery phrase.
 Write it on the provided recovery sheet.
 Never digitize this phrase.
+Ledger's 2025 devices support up to 100 coin applications installed simultaneously, allowing you to manage diverse portfolios from a single device.

 Step 4: Install Ledger Live

 Download Ledger Live from the official website and install the application on your computer or phone.
+Ledger Live has been completely redesigned in 2025 with enhanced security features and a more intuitive interface.

 Step 5: Install Blockchain Apps

 Use Ledger Live to install apps for the cryptocurrencies you want to manage (Bitcoin, Ethereum, etc.).
+In 2025, Ledger supports over 5,500 coins and tokens across multiple blockchains, with regular updates adding new assets.

 6. How to Send and Receive Crypto Safely

 Once your wallet is set up, you'll need to know how to safely send and receive cryptocurrency.
+In 2025, blockchain intelligence firms report that address poisoning attacks have resulted in over $50 million in losses, making verification more critical than ever.

 Receiving Crypto